rjspencer/docs/theming.md

 *note: if the blog post has a category, the URL would be more like /blog/[category-slug]/[%id]* Recommended modules: BlogView

+### page:BlogCategoryView
+This page should show a listing of blog posts posted by the account filtered by a category

+Url structure: /blog/[category-slug]/[%id]
+Recommended modules: BlogList, BlogView

 ### page:BlogCommentView
 This page should show the content of an individual blog post comment.